Pitriss/multispawn/README.txt

 to manage spawns, you need spawn_admin privs.
 This mod save its settings into world directory, to the file spawn.conf

-This mod needs latest git version of minetest.
+This mod needs 0.4.8 or some latest git versions of 0.4.7

 Commands: